What are calf raises?

 Wearing high heels can put particular stress on the calf as it remains in a permanent plantar flexed position, even throughout the walking motion.
 This can cause damage over a prolonged period of time.

-After going to flat shoes, the high heel wearer might even feel pain in the shins from the new dorsi flexion motion that they are not used to feeling when walking.
+If a high heel wearer starts wearing flat shoes, they might even feel pain in the shins from the new dorsi flexion motion that they are not used to.

 If wearing heels, you should try to extend the foot when at rest to give it a break from the plantar flexed position and extend the calf muscle naturally.